 11. Eat melatonin foods and melatonin-producing foods

 Melatonin is one of the major keys to a natural, healthy sleep cycle.
 So eating a combination of certain fruits and carbohydrates that support melatonin or contain tryptophan, which contributes to melatonin production, will help you sleep and stay asleep.
+(Melatonin supplements may also help but one needs to keep a close eye on the side effects.)

 I don’t recommend having a heavy meal right before bed or eating a large amount of sugary fruits, but include these items during your dinner or an hour before bed as an evening snack, to increase your melatonin production and ensure a sound sleep.